Mubby09/Mubby09/README.md

 - [Website](https://mubarakakinsola.netlify.app/)
 - [Twitter](https://twitter.com/Mabrouk__a)

 I am a Software developer who has a high level of passion for technology.
 Driven by my goals, I am open and capable of learning new technologies on the job because of my experience with a wide range of technologies.
 I began learning how to code during my time studying computer science at undergraduate level with The Standard HTML, CSS, Javascript.
-Software development has been A career path I have become very passionate about, so I bring enthusiasm and commitment to learning that comes with dedicating yourself to a goal.
+Software development has been a career path I have become very passionate about, so I bring enthusiasm and commitment to learning that comes with dedicating yourself to a goal.

 <!--
 📫 How to reach me: